 Once you have the storyline and the characters, bring out details that will make the love story feel more of a personal experience.
 The more you add unique elements of the love story into your lyrics, the less generic your love song's lyrics will seem to be.

 Once you've studied the characters in your love story, consider starting with the lyrics or poetry to your song before thinking about the instruments or the beat.
-While having the music first is a very cool way to create a love song, starting with lyrics can help songwriters bring out the most emotionally impactful love songs driven by prioritizing the lyrics over the music.
+While having the music first is a very cool way to create a love song, starting with lyrics may help songwriters bring out the most emotionally impactful love songs driven by prioritizing the lyrics over the music.

-Most songs follow the following 3 rhyme schemes: AABB, ABAB, or AABBA.
+Most songs use the following 3 rhyme schemes: AABB, ABAB, or AABBA.
 Not all songs need to rhyme, but rhyming in love songs really adds to the charm for the listener's experience.
 Rhymes in love songs can be cheesy and predictable to a certain extent, but you do want to avoid using words that are too basic if you're aiming for a really heartfelt love song that won't feel too childish.